-5 Description of Formaldehyde Enrichment in the Condensate Film (step d of 2.1)
+5 Description of Formaldehyde Enrichment in the Condensate Film (step d) of 2.1

 Formaldehyde enrichment takes place in the condensate film on surfaces.
 This is a vigorous, aggressive form up consumption.

 Other terms used here include "formaldehyde saturation in the condensate film"; "reaching the formaldehyde concentration in the condensate film"; "reaching equilibrium between the steam/formaldehyde phase and the formaldehyde concentration in the condensate formed on the surfaces" or "diffusion of formaldehyde in the condensate film".

-Enrichment is attributable to the chemical bonding of formaldehyde with water (figure 1).
+Enrichment is based on chemical bonding of formaldehyde and water (Fig. 1).

-Formaldehyde forms similar compounds with the hydroxyl (OH) group in cellulose or with the cell wall constituents of microorganisms.
+Formaldehyde binds in a similar manner to cellulose or the cell-wall components of microorganisms.